-Scotland may be tucked behind Ireland and England, but there are plenty of reasons to make it a priority on your trip to the United Kingdom.
+Scotland may be hidden away to the north of the British Isles and somewhat overshadowed by the touristic strongholds of Ireland and England, but there are plenty of reasons to make the land of the Scotts a priority when planning a visit to the United Kingdom.

 Coast and Islands

 Scotland is deceptively big – its 6,200 mile coastline is far longer than both Ireland and England and even Spain and Italy.
-Perhaps it’s the numerous islands and winding shores that boost that number but the bottom line remains that sea-lovers will be at home in Scotland.
+The winding shores and countless islands surely have a part to play in this but that takes nothing from the fact that lovers of the sea and all things ocean related will feel right at home in the land of the Scots.

 Glasgow is the largest of three and has a range of pubs, clubs, and restaurants to keep the late night fun going.
 The selection varies from the burger-and-beer BrewDog Glasgow to the trendy Gin71 gin bar.